next-hat/nanocl/contributing.md

   ```

-Note: Since required services like `ctrlproxy` and `ctrldns` are running inside a container.
+Note: Since required services like `ncdproxy` and `ncddns` are running inside a container.
 You may encounter permission problem.
 After starting the daemon i recommand you to run: